 Though I’m interested in pursuing grad school eventually, I knew I needed some time off.
-I’d been in school for 18 years straight (including kindergarten) and I wanted to have some different experiences and take some time outside of an academic environment.
+I’d been in school for so many years that I wanted to have some different experiences and take some time outside of an academic environment.

 Still, it’s forced me to contemplate who I am now as a graduate.
 Because it’s a new beginning, and such a significant switch in how I live my life, I’ve felt pressure to completely discard the “old” me and craft a new identity entirely in a Don Draper-esque reinvention.